Gladon4/RPG-Music-Tool/ROADMAP.md

 - Profiles (i.e. SciFi, Fantasy, Modern, etc.)
 - Export and Import of Themes (to share and switch between PCs)
 - Ecport and Import Settings (Customisation Settings)
+- More intuitive UI
+- Make SFX togglable so if you have many they don't clutter up the main tab